stoneyrh/gSOAP/gsoap/doc/guide/index.md

 ## Closing connections by force {#forceclose}

-To close a socket connection by force, you can use `soap_force_close(soap)`, which closes the connection regardless if keep-alive is active.
+To close a socket connection by force, you can use `soap_force_closesock(soap)`, which closes the connection regardless if keep-alive is active.
 By contrast, `soap_closesock(soap)` only closes the connection when keep-alive is not active.

 To force-close a connection from another thread, compile stdsoap2.c or stdsoap2.cpp and your project source code with `#WITH_SELF_PIPE` to enable this feature.
 Use `soap_close_connection(soap)` on the `::soap` context that must close.
 You can make this call from another thread and pass the `::soap` context to this function of the thread that must close connections.